MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-kernel-panic-troubleshooting.md

 This article discusses multiple conditions that can lead to a kernel panic and provides troubleshooting guidance.

 Generally speaking, a kernel panic is a situation when the kernel is unable to load properly and therefore the system fails to boot.
-Another form of kernel panic occurs when the kernel encounters an unexpected situation, it doesn't know how to handle it, and protects itself by stopping.
+Another form of kernel panic occurs when the kernel encounters a situation it doesn't know how to handle, and protects itself by stopping.

 ## Prerequisites